mcorino/wxRuby3/lib/wx/doc/extra/14_config.md

 a config class which is implemented in pure Ruby and integrated in the wxWidgets configuration framework.
 To use an instance of this class as the global config instance the {Wx::ConfigBase.create} should be called at application initialization time with it's `:use_hash_config` keyword argument set to `true` (and possibly, to be sure, it's `forced_create` argument set to `true` also).
+This would create an instance of {Wx::Config} and install that as the global config instance (if no other instance was yet installed or, overruling that condition, if `forced_create` was set to `true`).<br>
 Alternatively a {Wx::Config} (or derivative) instance could be explicitly instantiated in code and assigned as global instance with {Wx::ConfigBase.set}.

-This would create an instance of {Wx::Config} and install that as the global config instance (if no other instance was yet installed or, overruling that condition, if `forced_create` was set to `true`).

 As the keyword argument indicates {Wx::Config} is a Ruby `Hash` based config class implementation.

-Value objects are stored Ruby-style as-is into it's internal hash table (maintaining full typing) and are also retrieved as-is by default (to maintain compatibility with the {Wx::ConfigWx} wrapper type coercion options are provided).
+Value objects are stored Ruby-style as-is into it's internal hash table (maintaining full type information) and are also retrieved as-is by default (to maintain compatibility with the {Wx::ConfigWx} wrapper type coercion options are provided).
 Grouping is based of nested `Hash` instances.

 Because of the `Hash` based implementation and lack of (the need for) type coercion the {Wx::Config} class does have **any**